PatrickCLipscomb/pingpong-app/ping-pong/README.md

 ## Known Bugs

-None.
-But we haven't really tested much, so if you find anything, let us know and we'll fix it and update the repo.
+Besides the broken reset button, none.
+I haven't really tested much, so if you find anything, let me know and we'll fix it and update the repo.

 ## Support and contact details